 My medium of choice is polymer clay.
 Polymer is a wonderful material that can do just about anything.
 It is compatible with so many art products from across the mixed-media spectrum that the sky is the limit creatively speaking.
 Some of my favorite materials to work with on polymer include acrylic paint, ink, metal leaf, pastel, mica powder and resin.
 In addition, I often use leather and semi-precious gemstones in my finished work.

 I enjoy playing with shape, color and texture and I learn something new with every piece I make.
 I love the rustic, natural beauty of Colorado and I strive to capture this aesthetic in my work.
 My goal is to create art jewelry that is as inspired as its wearer.

 I began my professional career as a computer engineer and worked in high-tech for 20 years.
-It was rewarding and I enjoyed it very much.
+It was challenging and creative and I enjoyed it very much.
 Changing careers never entered my mind until I was laid off during the great recession.
 A world of possibilities opened up.
-Could I travel a completely different road?
+Could I start a brand new career as an artist?
 Could I turn my jewelry making hobby into a business?
-Could I make jewelry that was art?